- Subscribe to our education announcement list

 - Join us for beginning French practice sessions on Fridays at noon.
 Come in person to the State Library in Juneau.
 Email or phone to make arrangements to join from another Alaskan location or to suggest another language.

 - All training webinars are hosted on WebEx.
 Please check that your device meets the requirements for attending a WebEx meeting before you join a meeting for the first time.

-The Alaska State Library’s webinar series is going on hiatus while we prepare to move to the Andrew P. Kashevaroff State Library, Archives, and Museum.
+The Alaska State Library’s webinar series is on hiatus.
 If you’d like to request a topic for after the break, please submit it in our suggestion box on the right.

 Do you wonder where our laws come from?
 Are you looking for Alaska State Legislative materials?
 Prepare for the 2016 legislative session by learning how laws are made and where the key resources are located.
 Presented by Maeghan Kearney.
 Recorded on January 28, 2016.

 What to Read: Strategic Planning (WebEx, 40 min.)

 Do you know where your organization is going to be in five years?
 Times are changing, but with preparation we can ease into our new situations with minimal stress.
 Plan for your organization’s future with books!
 We’re going to cover some of the best books available to you from ebrary on the topic of strategic planning.
 Presented Maeghan Kearney.
 Recorded on November 19, 2015.

 Monitoring Your Brand (WebEx, 30 min.)